AdHoc-Protocol/AdHoc-protocol/README.md

 > The AdHoc server generates code from your dataflow description.
 Developers integrate this code into their implementations, adding custom logic and
 > handling edge cases as needed.
 >
-> For usage examples, search for `Communication.Stages` in
+> For usage examples, search for `Communication.States` in
 > the [ConnectsToServer.cs](https://github.com/AdHoc-Protocol/AdHoc-protocol/blob/main/src/ChannelToServer.cs) file.

 **Practical Example: Communication Lifecycle**

-Let's examine the communication channel from [ `AdHocProtocol.cs`](https://github.com/AdHoc-Protocol/AdHoc-protocol/blob/acfc582c971914a4a86f3458d4b85a141a787d3c/AdHocProtocol.cs#L443):
+Let's examine the communication Actor from [ `AdHocProtocol.cs`](https://github.com/AdHoc-Protocol/AdHoc-protocol/blob/acfc582c971914a4a86f3458d4b85a141a787d3c/AdHocProtocol.cs#L443):

 <details>